-After you configure WMI and set up the Splunk user for access to your domain, test access to the remote machine.
+After you configure WMI and set up the Splunk platform instance user for access to your domain, test access to the remote machine.

-This procedure includes steps to temporarily change the Splunk Enterprise data store directory (the location
+This procedure includes steps to temporarily change the Splunk platform instance data store directory (the location

 SPLUNK_DB points to).
 You must do this before testing access to WMI.
 Failure to do so can result in missing WMI events.
 This is because the splunk-wmi.exe process updates the WMI checkpoint file every time it runs.

-1. Log into the machine Splunk Enterprise runs on as the Splunk user.
+- Log into the Windows machine that the Splunk platform runs on as the Splunk platform Windows user.

-bin subdirectory under your Splunk Enterprise installation (for example,
+binsubdirectory under your Splunk platform installation (for example,

 cd c:\Program Files\Splunk\bin).

-4. Determine where Splunk Enterprise currently stores its data by running:
+- Determine where the platform instance currently stores its data by running the following command:

 > splunk show datastore-dir

-Note: Remember where Splunk Enterprise stores its data.
+Remember where the platform instance stores its data.
 You will recall it later.

-5. Run the following command to change where Splunk Enterprise stores its data temporarily:
+- Run the following command to change where the Splunk platform stores its data temporarily:

 > splunk set datastore-dir %TEMP%

-Note: This example sets the data store directory to the current directory specified in the TEMP environment variable.
+This example sets the data store directory to the directory that the TEMP environment variable specifies.
 If you want to set it to a different directory, you can do so, but the directory must already exist.

 > splunk restart

-Note: It might take a while for Splunk Enterprise to restart.
+It might take a while for the Splunk platform instance to restart.

-7. Once Splunk Enterprise has restarted, test access to WMI providers, replacing
+- Once The Splunk platform instance has restarted, test access to WMI providers, replacing

 > splunk cmd splunk-wmi -wql "select * from win32_service" -namespace \\<host>\root\cimv2

-- If you see data streaming back and no error messages, then Splunk Enterprise was able to connect to the WMI provider and query successfully.
+- If you see data stream back and no error messages, then the instance was able to connect to the WMI provider and query successfully.

 - If there is an error, a message with a reason on what caused the error appears.
 Look for the